chrissobolewski/metagame/src/drafts/2025-05-12-resources-that-helped-me-build-this-site-with-11ty-and-deploy-it-on-github-pages.md

 date: 2025-05-12 20:02:47
 tags: long
 layout: layouts/post-standard.html
-title: Resources that helped me build this website with 11ty/eleventy and publish it with GitHub Pages
+title: Resources That Helped Me Set This Website Up With 11ty/eleventy and GitHub Pages
-excerpt: For those who come after.
+excerpt: Beginner problems and solutions.
+For those who come after.
 ---
 I am finally happy with my website set-up.
 It’s not much — just some HTML, CSS, and a few templates — but it’s mine, I can configure it however I want, and I own it.